Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: BOUNDS FOR THE CAPO AND APO

 \subsection{Bound Estimation}

-As the treatment or exposition $T$ is continuous, estimating the conditional expectations in Equation~\eqref{eqn:apo_lb_ub_sol} requires a tool to localize the estimation around the treatment of interest $\tau$.
+In binary treatment settings, the treatment $T$ is usually encoded as 0 for control units and 1 for treated units.
+IPW sensitivity analysis bounds for the average response for the treated and for the control involve indicator functions, respectively $\mathds{1}(T=1)$ and $\mathds{1}(T=0)$.
+As the treatment or exposition $T$ is continuous, estimating the conditional expectations in Equation~\eqref{eqn:apo_lb_ub_sol} requires a tool to localize the estimation around the treatment of interest $\tau$ because, if no unit had exactly received treatment $\tau$, then $\mathds{1}(T=\tau)$ would be equal to 0.
 Nonparametric kernel regression provides a solution.
 As in \textcite{kallus2018policy}, we use kernels and define below \textit{kernelized} versions of the bounds for the APO that are indexed by a bandwidth $h>0$: